wearep3r/apollo/README.md

 Now let's go to your space directory: `cd $HOME/.apollo/.spaces/demo-1.space`

-**HINT**: inside the apollo container everything runs as `root` this is why the CLI reports the created space to live in `/root/.apollo`.
-Assuming you copied the alias as-is, `/root/.apollo` inside the container is mounted from your local `$HOME/.apollo` so you'll find your apollo spaces in your local home directory.
+**HINT**: inside the apollo container everything runs as user `apollo` this is why the CLI reports the created space to live in `/home/apollo/.apollo`.
+Assuming you copied the alias as-is, `/home/apollo/.apollo` inside the container is mounted from your local `$HOME/.apollo` so you'll find your apollo spaces in your local home directory.

 From here, you can adjust `Spacefile.yml` to your needs.
 You should also setup infrastructure if not already done during `apollo init`.
 You got three options to provide infrastructure for apollo: